 One of the biggest reasons blue is considered the best color for reducing stress is due to its association with the sea and the sky.
 The sky represents depth, infinity, and tranquility; all qualities which can induce a sense of calm.

 Just 15 minutes spent outside can significantly reduce your stress levels.
 Spend this time mindfully gazing at the sky, noticing the clarity of the light blue, and the shifting shapes of the clouds.
-Combine this with some rhythmic deep breathing techniques, and feel your stress melt away.
+Combine this with some rhythmic yogic breathing techniques, developed by ancient seers, and feel your stress melt away.

 - Use Blue Gemstones